CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for more than 15 million users.

 Once your new address is activated, it immediately appears in the Dedicated IP section of CyberGhost's location picker.
 You can select it whenever necessary, or browse the usual location lists when you need a dynamic IP.

 This all worked smoothly and as advertised for us.
-Our shiny new IP was allocated quickly; appeared to be in New York, as we requested, and Cyren, BrightCloud, Talos and other IP reputation checkers all found it was clean and blacklist-free.
+Our shiny new IP was allocated quickly, and it appeared to be in New York, as we requested, and Cyren, BrightCloud, Talos and other IP reputation checkers all found it was clean and blacklist-free.

-The knowledgebase search engine is basic, too.
-It relies on your carefully choosing the best possible keyword (you'll get very different results for searching on 'speed' and 'performance', for instance), and even if you get that right, the results don't appear to be sorted by usefulness.
+The knowledgebase search engine isn't particularly intelligent or helpful.
+It relies on you carefully choosing the best possible keyword (you'll get very different results for searching on 'speed' and 'performance', for instance), and even if you get that right, the results don't appear to be sorted by usefulness.

-Still, there is enough useful content here to help you with the basics.
-And if that fails, you can also talk to a real, live, human being, fortunately, via email and live chat support.
-CyberGhost does its best to hide its chat feature – you must click a Help button bottom-right, then enter a keyword to search the knowledgebase, before the Chat button appears – but we found it eventually.
+Still, there is just about enough useful content here to help you with the basics.
+And if that fails, you can also talk to a real, live, human being, fortunately, via email or live chat support.

-One click and a couple of minutes later, a support agent was responding to our question.
-Despite us choosing a slightly technical topic on the generation of OpenVPN configuration files, he immediately understood what we needed, and clearly explained everything we needed to know.
+We opened a live chat session, and only a couple of minutes later, a support agent was responding to our question.
+Despite us choosing a slightly technical topic on the generation of OpenVPN configuration files, the agent immediately understood what we needed, and clearly explained everything we needed to know.

 CyberGhost's support site may be a little dubious, then, but that's not the end of the story.
 If you're running into problems, there's a good chance that the live chat support will quickly point you in the right direction.

 CyberGhost has a number of issues – we'd especially like regular security audits, please – but overall, it delivers on the top VPN priorities for most people, with speedy connections, excellent unblocking, loads of features and helpful live chat support.
 Give it a try.